 Debt consolidation pros and cons

-Debt consolidation isn’t the right choice for everyone; before consolidating your debt, consider the pros and cons.
+Debt consolidation isn’t the right choice for everyone; consider the pros and cons before consolidating your debt.

 - Credit score improvement.
 You could see a credit score boost if you consolidate your debt.
-Paying off credit cards with a debt consolidation could lower your credit utilization ratio, and your payment history could improve if a debt consolidation loan helps you make more on-time payments.
+Paying off credit cards with debt consolidation could lower your credit utilization ratio.
+Your payment history could improve if a debt consolidation loan helps you make more on-time payments.

 - Less total interest.
 If you can consolidate multiple debts with double-digit interest rates into a single loan with an interest rate below 10 percent, you could save hundreds of dollars on your loan.

 - Simpler debt repayment process.
-It can be hard to keep track of multiple credit cards or loan payments each month, especially if they’re due on different dates.
-Taking out one debt consolidation loan makes it easier to plan your month and stay on top of payments.
+It can be hard to track multiple credit cards or loan payments each month, especially if they’re due on different dates.
+Taking out one debt consolidation loan makes planning your month easier and staying on top of payments.

 - Collateral at risk.
 If you use any type of secured loan to secure your debt, such as a home equity loan or HELOC, that collateral is subject to seizure should you fall behind on payments.